First reading of the Draft Act on Amendments to the Penal Code and the Code of Criminal Procedure (695 SE)

 Summary

-The agenda item was the first reading of Draft Act 695, initiated by the Government of the Republic, concerning amendments to the Penal Code and the Code of Criminal Procedure.
-The Minister of Justice and Digital Affairs, Liisa-Ly Pakosta, introduced the draft act, emphasizing its technical nature.
-The purpose of the draft act is to bring Estonian domestic law into full compliance with four different European Union legal acts, as a subsequent review by the European Commission found that Estonia’s initial transposition still required clarification.
-The amendments concern attacks against information systems (the punishability of preparation for the interception of computer data), the European Arrest Warrant (harmonization of the grounds for the surrender of third-country nationals), the right to counsel and notification upon detention, and procedural safeguards for juvenile suspects, providing for more frequent review of the decision on detention.
-Peeter Ernits repeatedly asked questions regarding the technical nature and timing of the amendments, questioning whether this would lead to a huge number of similar clarifying draft acts.
-The Minister explained that this is a continuous and routine process of monitoring the transposition of EU law.
-Anti Haugas, a member of the Legal Affairs Committee, provided an overview of the committee’s discussion, confirming that infringement proceedings will be terminated upon the rectification of deficiencies.
-No debate took place.
+The Riigikogu (Estonian Parliament) began debating the first reading of Draft Act 695, initiated by the Government of the Republic, concerning amendments to the Penal Code and the Code of Criminal Procedure.
+Minister of Justice and Digital Affairs Liisa-Ly Pakosta introduced the draft, emphasizing its technical nature.
+The purpose of the draft is to bring Estonian domestic law into conformity with four different European Union legal acts, in respect of which the European Commission, during subsequent review, found that Estonian law requires further specification.
+The amendments concern making the preparation of computer crimes punishable (Section 137 of the Penal Code), harmonizing the grounds for the surrender of third-country nationals within the framework of the European Arrest Warrant, regulating the right to counsel and notification of detention, and clarifying the procedural safeguards for juvenile suspects, including more frequent review of decisions on detention.
+Member of Parliament Peeter Ernits posed questions regarding the technical complexity of the amendments and the continuous control process for the transposition of European Union law.
+The Minister explained that this is an ongoing harmonization process where legal acts are compared line by line, and that such specifications are necessary to ensure uniform applicability across Europe.
+Anti Haugas, a member of the leading committee (the Legal Affairs Committee), confirmed that the committee had discussed the draft and found that although infringement proceedings have been initiated, they will be terminated upon the rectification of the deficiencies.
+The committee proposed concluding the first reading.

 Decisions Made 2